-The CI Art Gallery Project is an exhibition of small-scale artworks by Chinese artists or New Zealand artist of Chinese background.
-These artworks are displayed in the University’s Confucius Institute building at 18 Kelburn Parade and in the Kelburn University library.
-Admission is free and open to the public.
+The CI Art Gallery Project includes artwork on display in the University Library and exhibitions of artworks by Chinese artists or New Zealand artists of Chinese background.
 Interested schools, arts and community centres are welcome to request a temporary exhibition.

 - A further suite of traditional Chinese musical instruments was welcomed to the Asia-Pacific Music Studio at a lunchtime concert performed by NZSM students from China and New Zealand in July 2020.

 - Chinese Opera in the Park presented The Peony Pavilion at the Wellington Botanical Gardens with Beijing opera star,Dong Fei and Kunqu opera specialists Lu Zhijie and Wang Yu.

 - Pipa virtuoso Wu Man and the New Zealand String Quartet gave a dazzling concert at St Mary of the Angels in September 2017.